Kntnt/kntnt-newsletter-feed/README.md

 Contributions to the code or documentation are much appreciated.

-If you are unfamiliar with Git, please date it as a new issue on the plugin's [issue tracker](https://github.com/kntnt/kntnt-newsletter-feed/issues) at Github.
+If you are unfamiliar with Git, please post it as a new issue on the plugin's [issue tracker](https://github.com/kntnt/kntnt-newsletter-feed/issues) at Github.

 If you are familiar with Git, please do a pull request.